YOUNG researchers have shared a pool of more than $1 million in grants at the HMRI Awards night on Wednesday.

 Behavioural scientist Dr Serene Yoong won the HMRI Award for early career research.

-Professor Lisa Wood’s won the mid-career research award for nutritional approaches to manage airway inflammation while pharmacologist and GP Professor Jennifer Martin won for research excellence.
+Professor Lisa Wood’s won the mid-career research award for nutritional approaches to manage airway inflammation while pharmacologist and general physician Professor Jennifer Martin won for research excellence.

 Professor Martin has researched areas including drug dosing, drug discovery and drug repurposing, with the latter’s focus on cardiovascular disease, cancer and medicinal cannabis.